Skip to content

 What approaches are used?

-You will build your knowledge of clinical anatomy using an academically rigorous combination of prosections, medical imaging, computer-based anatomy programmes, cadaveric videos, anatomical models, and innovative techniques in living anatomy developed by our own researchers.
+You will build your knowledge of clinical anatomy using an academically rigorous combination of lectures, prosections, medical imaging, computer-based anatomy programmes and anatomical models.

 This blended approach offers an efficient and consistent means of learning clinically relevant anatomy, ensuring that you develop the essential knowledge and skills you need for your medical career.